rcadx/Ruth-Chen-Senior-Project/README.md

 This program is written in Java and builds on Twitter4J (http://twitter4j.org/en/index.html) by Yusuke Yamamoto (yusuke@mac.com).

 This program is written for the Personality and Measurement Development Lab in the Psychological & Brain Sciences Department at Washington University.
 This project was overseen by Sara Weston (weston.sara@gmail.com) and Joshua Jackson (j.jackson@wustl.edu).

+Check out the Instructions Manual to get started!